Kaiserreich/Kaiserreich-DH-Music/README.md

 The changelog can be found here: http://kaiserreich.wikia.com/wiki/KRDH_Changelog

-As of DATE, this project is now open source!
-You can see the initial announcement here: LINK
+As of the 30th of January 2019, this project is now open source!
+You can see the announcement here: https://www.reddit.com/r/Kaiserreich/comments/alc31p/darkest_hour_has_gone_open_source/

 What does this mean for you?
 This means if you want to help, all you need to do is make a pull request with your changes and we'll take a look at your suggestions.
 Bug fixes, new content and optimisations are all welcome.